GTNewHorizons/GTNH-Translations/README.md

 ### When adding new language

 1. Add new language entry for scripts and workflows.
-Searching for `pl_PL` for example could help. (see commits [ea67c0e](https://github.com/GTNewHorizons/GTNH-Translations/commit/ea67c0ecd7b1a5b81a2b04082d0930ae8dcfffff) for reference)
+Searching for `pl_PL` for example could help. (see commit [ea67c0e](https://github.com/GTNewHorizons/GTNH-Translations/commit/ea67c0ecd7b1a5b81a2b04082d0930ae8dcfffff) for reference)
 2. Add new README_xx_XX.md with a mention from README.md.
 3. Add new issue template.
 4. Add new label for issue.